jeffThompson/PhysicalComputing/Week02_LEDs/SettingUpYourBoard.md

 Open up the `boot_out.txt` file; it should have text like this:

-    Adafruit CircuitPython <u>6.2.0</u> on 2021-09-14; Adafruit Feather M4 Express with samd51j19
+    Adafruit CircuitPython 6.2.0 on 2021-09-14; Adafruit Feather M4 Express with samd51j19
     Board ID:feather_m4_express

 The first line tells us a bunch of info, including which version of Circuit Python is installed.
-The most recent version is `7.1.0`, so if yours is any lower you'll need to update.
+The most recent version is `7.1.0`, so if your file shows anything lower you'll need to update.

+Go to [the Circuit Python page for our board](https://circuitpython.org/board/feather_m4_express) and download the latest release.
+This should download quickly and have a `.uf2` file extension.

 ![](Images/SettingUpYourBoard/CircuitPythonDownloadPage.png)

-Go to [the Circuit Python page for our board](https://circuitpython.org/board/feather_m4_express) and download the latest release (not the alpha!).
-This should have a `.uf2` file extension.

 Your Feather board has a small reset button, right next to the USB connector.
 This reboots the microcontroller but can also let us enter "update" mode by double-clicking it.